Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Threats to validity

-The first internal threat is the potential defects in the implementation of {\tool}.
+\textbf{Internal Threats.} The first internal threat is the potential defects in the implementation of {\tool}.
 To alleviate this threat, we check our implementation carefully and use mature libraries, such as PyTorch and TorchText.
-For some preprocessing operations for corpus, we utilize well-known tool kits, such as Stanford Tokenizer\footnote{\url{https://nlp.stanford.edu/software/tokenizer.html}}.
-The second internal threat is the value of hyper-parameters in {\tool}.
-To alleviate this threat, we perform sensitivity analysis on some hyper-parameters.
-The third internal threat is the implementation of chosen baselines.
-To alleviate this threat, we use the implementation shared by previous pseudo-code generation studies~\cite{oda2015learning}\cite{deng2020code}.
+The second internal threat is the implementation of chosen baselines.
+To alleviate this threat, we use the implementation shared by previous pseudo-code generation studies~\cite{oda2015learning}.